olszewskip/Sign_Language/README.md

 * We search (a part of) the space of models in the so called grid-search with 5-fold cross-validation collecting a model's mean accuracy and the accuracies' standard devation.

 ## Subjective summary of the results
-* It is easy to go above 96% accuracy, and hard to go above 98%
+* It is easy to go above 97% accuracy, and hard to go above 99%
+* Maximum observed for the MobileNet was 98.5(+-1.2)%, and for the simpler model 98.8(+-0.8)% (see below).
 * If you stay close to the defaults, you do not get a significant change in the accuracy.
-* Using data-augmentation was also not a significant modification.
+* Using data-augmentation is not a large (but significant) improvement, especially when using the simpler architecture.
 * Order-of-magnitute changes in learning rate and batch size can be observed to result in a deterioration of about few percentage points.
-But there is no universal rule in sight: the minimal grid that we have covered in the search did not reveal a clear gradient, and the effect is dependent on the architecture.
-* Maximum observed for the MobileNet was 98(+-2)%, and for the simpler model 97(+-1)%.
+But the optimum seems to have been close to the deafults in this case.

 ## The models
 ```